ChrisSeHe/Bitcoin_Batch_Pipeline/Readme.md

 Currently working on first Microservice

 ## Data
-The dataset from Kaggle is stored locally
+The dataset from Kaggle is stored locally because of size restrictions.
+The dataset can be found here: https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data

+- to run the pipeline please download the dataset from the link above
+- create the following folders in your project:
+    - data/raw_data/ -> place here the downloaded csv file
+    - data/monthly_raw_data/ -> the monthly split data will be saved here by the script split_data_to_monthly.py

 ## Author
 ChrisSeHe